 According to the FBI Uniform Crime Rate 2008 data, Waco has a crime rate of 59 per one thousand residents, one of the highest crime rates in the U.S. The chances of becoming a victim of either a violent crime or a property crime in Waco is one in 17.

-In Waco, Family-to-Family partners with H-E-B markets to provide groceries for our sponsored families.
+In Waco, Family-to-Family partners with H-E-B markets to provide grocery gift cards for our sponsored families.

 Learn more about poverty in the Waco community.